About

 The Establishment

 In 2016, under the arrangement with Most.
-Rev. Bishop Patrick Dunn, Bishop of Auckland, the Priestly Fraternity of St. Peter was established the Auckland Latin Mass Chaplaincy to minister to the faithful who attended Mass with Fr.
+Rev. Bishop Patrick Dunn, Bishop of Auckland and the Priestly Fraternity of St. Peter, the Auckland Latin Mass Chaplaincy was established with Rev. Fr Antony Sumich, FSSP as Chaplain.
+The Chaplaincy is to minister to the faithful who attended Mass with Fr.
 Meuli at Mt.
 St. Mary’s Chapel.
-Since then the chaplaincy, under the direction of the chaplain, Rev. Fr.
-Antony Sumich, FSSP, provides pastoral care centred in celebrating the traditional liturgy of the Roman Rite in the Diocese of Auckland.
+St. Anne’s Chapel was assigned to the Auckland Latin Mass Chaplaincy and St. Peter Chanel house was established.

 Our Community

 The community has triple its number since the establishment in 2016 from around 100 faithful at Mt St Mary’s Chapel to now averaging 350 faithful at St. Paul’s College Chapel on Sunday.
 A number of community groups were established to foster spiritual growth and fellowship within the community.
-Today, the Auckland Latin Mass Chaplaincy is renowned for the liturgical and sacred music excellence as well as for the active community life.
+Today, the Auckland Latin Mass Chaplaincy is renowned for its excellence in liturgy, faith formation and sacred music as well as a vibrant and diverse community life.
+In 2023, the Most Rev. Bishop Steven Lowe has approved Rev. Fr.
+Nathan Pospischil FSSP to be the Assistant Priest to assist Fr.
+Sumich.

 Priestly Vocations

-In the past 9 years, our community celebrated two priestly ordinations in Auckland.
-Currently there are three New Zealand seminarians from our community studying toward priesthood in the Our Lady of Guadalupe Seminary in Nebraska, USA.
+In the past 9 years, our community celebrated two priestly ordinations in Auckland, Rev Fr Roger Gilbride FSSP (2020) and Rev Fr Brendan Boyce FSSP (2021) despite of COVID-19 restrictions.
+Currently there are three New Zealand seminarians from our community studying toward sacred priesthood with the Priestly Fraternity of St. Peter in the Our Lady of Guadalupe Seminary in Nebraska, USA.

 The Priestly Fraternity of St. Peter